juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 ---

-# Uplift Evaluation: Uplift by percentile
+# Uplift Evaluation: Uplift by Percentile

 1. Sort uplift predictions by decreasing order.
 2. Predict uplift for both treated and control observations